-Liberal Arts General Studies at Bergen Community College
+Liberal Arts General Studies at The City College of New York

 Want to know more about the career opportunities in this field?
 Check out the Careers in Liberal Arts General Studies section at the bottom of this page.

-Take a look at the following statistics related to the make-up of the liberal arts majors at Bergen Community College.
+Take a look at the following statistics related to the make-up of the liberal arts majors at The City College of New York.

-The following table and chart show the race/ethnicity for students who recently graduated from Bergen Community College with a associate's in liberal arts.
+The following table and chart show the race/ethnicity for students who recently graduated from The City College of New York with a bachelor's in liberal arts.